zyxio09/WHSTechNotes/journal.md

 # March 31, 2025
 im mentally ok emotinally good and phisically great. yeah there has been alot of stess ive delt with because of school. something that helps me is music it calms me down. i can talk to mmy big sister i trust her because she has helped me through countless things.

+# April 2, 2025
+the activity that i completed was the Rocket Blaster: Build a Scratch Project